OUR LABRADOR RETRIEVER PUPPIES

 Soggy Acres was founded in 1998 by Jeff Fuller with the mission of creating Labrador Retrievers with excellent temperaments backed by industry-leading pedigrees.
 ALL of our stud dogs have their Master/ finish titles and all of our dams were fathered by males with the same.
 Our dogs go through a rigorous 2-year observation process before they are formally admitted to the breeding program.
 ALL of our dams and sires must pass both hip and eye clearances from the Orthopedic Foundation for Animals (OFA) before a breeding is performed.
 Dogs without the right “look,” temperament, and drive are retired to their foster guardian family and are not bred.

-BLACK PUPPIES!
-HRCH Soggy Acres Red Baron MH QAA bred to Soggy Acres Bridie Belle.
-Due early to mid April and ready for homes in early June!
-We have 1 male and 1 female pick available in this litter!
+HRCH Soggy Acres Red Baron MH QAA bred to Soggy Acres Magnolia Belle.
+Black puppies due late December and ready in early to mid February for homes.
+We have room for 3 males and 2 female picks!

 We grow our kennel by placing puppies in homes and then using them for the breeding program.
 This is called the Foster Guardian Program and we place up to 4 female pups per year.
 Once the dog is through their breeding career we give the dog to the family they are placed with after we have her spayed!
 No charge for the puppy, we pay up to $450 in reimbursements for yearly check up, preventatives and vaccinations.
 The girls are boarded for free when in season and they have the pups in our professional kennel!
 If interested please reach out.
 We are always looking for families to work with!
 Please note: Any qualified family must live within 100 miles of our home!